-Should the pores be blocked with dirt and oil, the shaver is likely to damage the skin and even infect it.
-If you do not want to suffer from a nasty skin rash for your next shave then preparing your face beforehand is essential.
+Should the pores be blocked with dirt and oil, the shaver will likely damage the skin and even infect it.
+If you do not want to suffer from a nasty skin rash for your next shave, then preparing your face beforehand is essential.

 For a lot of men, a good close shave means preparing properly.
-Of softening the hair follicles and opening up the skin pores by applying hot water.
+Softening the hair follicles and opening up the skin pores by applying hot water.

 If you do not have a face cloth or a towel, you can simply splash hot water onto your face.
 This may help but may not open up the skin pores and soften hair follicles effectively.

 The main drawback of shaving before you shower is that you may still want to apply hot water.
 Shaving during or after your shower simply means applying that hot water but in a way that your face is expecting anyway.

 Shaving before you shower should still mean removing any build-up of dirt on your face to prevent irritation and skin rashes, which will typically mean a hot towel or face cloth.

 You should still dry your face to prevent any damage to an electric razor that is not completely waterproof.
 Just as a shower would, this will raise your facial hair and make it easier for the electric shaver to produce a close shave.

 Why You Could Shave While You Shower

 You should appreciate that water and electricity do not mix.
 There is one thing to check before deciding to shave in the shower, and that is whether your electric razor is suitable for both dry and wet operation.